Scottish Popular Sovereignty and Direct Democracy (DD)

 There is one fundamental hypothesis underlying the accompanying materials – the Scottish People and their elected Representatives are (or at least should be…) partners in a collective venture.
 The governance framework described is based on the notion of popular consensus, as opposed to the current UK system of parliamentary conflict.

-Henry Ferguson is a dual national Swiss-UK who trained CA & ACMA in Glasgow in the early 1960s.
+Henry Ferguson was a dual national Swiss-UK who trained CA & ACMA in Glasgow in the early 1960s.
 Left Scotland in 1967 and subsequently worked 26 years with KPMG in Geneva and Paris as partner in charge of general audit and Swiss services to Government, MGOs and NGOs.
 Partner on the financial audits of the EFTA Secretariat in Geneva and Brussels and the EFTA Court in Luxembourg.
 Member of the KPMG Switzerland Board.
 After early retirement in 2000 he held several Non-Executive Director appointments in French Switzerland and taught Governance at Lausanne University-IDHEAP (Institute for Advanced Studies in Public Administration) and was an independent financial consultant.
 Member of the Steering Group of the Scottish National Congress during 2023 and currently, through RespectScottishSovereignty.scot, associate member of Independence Forum Scotland (IFS).